CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

      ![Selecting + Add to create a deployment.](media/conrunning.png "Selecing + Add to create a deployment")

-## Task3: Deploy a service using kubectl
+## Task 4: Deploy a service using kubectl

 In this task, you will deploy the web service using kubectl

 1. Open a **new** windows command prompt.

-2. Create a text file called `web.deployment.yml` in the `~/lab-files` folder using the windows command prompt using VS code.
+1. Create a text file called `web.deployment.yml` in the `~/lab-files` folder using the windows command prompt using VS code.
    Editor.

    ```bash